YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 *-[NO]PLAINtextfallback*

 Specifies whether the replication server is permitted to fallback to plaintext communication.
 The default is -NOPLAINtextfallback.
 If NOPLAINTEXTFALLBACK is in effect, YottaDB issues a REPLNOTLS error in the event it is unable to establish a TLS connection.
-[Note: YottaDB versions prior to V6.1-000 did not support TLS for replication - if needed it could be implemented with an external application such as stunnel (http://stunnel.org).]
 If PLAINTEXTFALLBACK is in effect, in the event of a failure to establish a TLS connection, YottaDB issues REPLNOTLS as a warning.
 Once a permitted plaintext replication connection is established for a connection session, YottaDB never attempts to switch that connection session to TLS connection.

 *-RENEGotiate_interval=<minutes >*